saket2508/Monk-Commerce-Assessment/README.md

 ### Running Locally

-- from the root directory of the app, run the following command to start the dev server.
+- from the root directory of the app, run the following command in your terminal to start the dev server.
 ```
     npm start
 ```
-- It should now run on `localhost:3000`
+- It should start running on `localhost:3000`